 Notice that the passage in question, to not resist evil, is understood to mean not to resist evil by inflicting injury on the other person.
 Is that the correct way for it to be understood?
 I think so.
-Can we love our enemy and kill him for attacking us, when we are definitevely told not to smite back?
-What about protecting others by not killin them, like just beating them or striking them?
+Can we love our enemy and kill him for attacking us, when we are definitively told not to smite back?
+What about protecting others by not killing them - like just beating them or striking them?
 Are we saying that we should not protect a child who is being beaten?

 AN EXTREME CASE MET